Collins & Aikman: History

 Collins & Aikman began in 1891 when Charles M. Aikman, who joined Gibbons L. Kelty's home furnishings business in 1870, became partners with William Collins, with Kelty's interest being sold.
 The company went public in 1916 with the sale to Thomas Doody and Melville Curtis.
 The company acquired Bangor Mills of Pennsylvania in 1960 and Imperial Paper in 1971.

-The Wickes Companies bought Collins & Aikman in 1987 for $1.16 billion.
+The Wickes Companies bought Collins & Aikman in 1987 for $1.16 billion, soon afterwards suffering an embarrassment when it was found that the company had sold carpeting which did not meet fire safety standards.
 The next year The Blackstone Group and Wasserstein Perella bought Wickes and changed its name to WCI Holdings Corp., which in turn changed its name to Collins & Aikman in 1992.

 Also in 1992, Collins & Aikman moved its headquarters from California to Charlotte, North Carolina.

 In March 1998, Collins & Aikman submitted a site plan for a move by its headquarters to Northfield Hills Corporate Center in Troy, Michigan.
 The carpet and acoustic group, automotive fabrics and Akro floor mats were moving from Bloomfield Hills, Michigan, and Dura Convertible Systems was moving from Madison Heights, Michigan, while the Manchester Plastics unit acquired in 1996 and renamed Collins & Aikman Plastics was already in Troy.
 The company kept about 100 employees in various departments in Charlotte, where it had operations for 25 years, until 2003.
 In 2002, after the acquisition of the Textron Automotive trim unit, the company announced plans to move its operations to Stephenson Highway, where the plastics unit was already located.